Callisto-Casale/Inspectron/README.md

 It uses a templates located in the outputs folder to generate the report.
 It only works for .py files

 ## Usage
 Clone this repo to your local machine.
-Simply run the next command in the terminal to run the project.
+Navigate towards the directory you cloned it in, Simply run the next command in the terminal to run the project.

 ```